Continuing to do business remotely

 A boost to prevent call peaks

 How could all those customer calls be handled?
-The group, supported by Orange Business Services teams, boosted capacity and, in the space of three days, deployed a voice infrastructure allowing up to 400 simultaneous calls, thereby avoiding saturation.
+The group, supported by Orange Business teams, boosted capacity and, in the space of three days, deployed a voice infrastructure allowing up to 400 simultaneous calls, thereby avoiding saturation.
 Additionally, so that call center staff could access their telephone environment from home, it doubled its softphone licenses in 48 hours.